April 25th, 2018

 Another benefit of technology is its ability to help track, analyze, and ultimately drive predictability.
 Technology can directly impact many of the practices that CII identified as distinctly correlated to predictability.

 Project characteristics – technology helps you manage complex projects more efficiently, promotes more effective communication and collaboration between project teams and management, helps mitigate the impact of external influences, and in some cases, software can help directly measure and assess project teams based on predictability.

 Forecasting practices – utilizing one software solution as a central hub for project data can help improve forecasting, making sure forecasts are based on consistent, accurate, and real-time information.
-In addition, reporting can be done much more quickly, and with less manual effort.
+In addition, reporting is much quicker, and requires less manual effort.

 Management processes – software solutions can help make project planning, execution, and contract management more efficient and effective.
-The correct software will also improve risk and change management, and make sure that best practices are standardized throughout the organization.
-Solutions that integrate management processes with project controls provide the added benefit of making sure project delivery is aligned with organizational strategy, and that all data is accurate and consistent across the enterprise.
+The correct software will also improve risk and change management.
+It will also allow you to standardize best practices throughout the organization.
+Integrating management processes with project controls provide the additional benefits.
+This includes aligning project delivery with organizational strategy, and ensuring all data is accurate and consistent across the enterprise.

 Human behavior and organizational culture – there are some solutions on the market that can even help with the human behavior and culture aspect of predictability.
-Software that leverages predictability indices can help organizations measure, track, and benchmark based on predictability.
+Software that leverages predictability indices can help organizations measure, track, and benchmark.
 Shining a spotlight on predictability allows management to reward it, thus helping drive out “optimism bias.”

 A digital transformation of your enterprise provides a great opportunity to increase the productivity of your organization.
 And since predictability is such a critical part of project and organizational success, it is very important to consider predictability as part of your digital transformation strategy.

 NEXT: Read Part II for a discussion on utilizing predictability metrics in benchmarking and analysis to improve performance.